What is conjunctivitis?

 While the primary symptoms of conjunctivitis (the redness of the eye’s conjunctiva) are the same across all variations of conjunctivitis, variations of the condition have some unique symptoms.
 To diagnose bacterial or viral conjunctivitis, a swab of your eye secretions may be taken and sent to the lab for processing.

-Our Optometrists see hundreds of patients each year for conjunctivitis.
+Our Optometrists see hundreds of patients each year for this eye condition.
 We are adept at quickly diagnosing it, determining its cause, and treating its frustrating symptoms.

 While all forms of conjunctivitis are referred to as “pink eye” by most people, there are actually three variations of it.